ninjapiratetx/verygoodsecurityload/README.md

 # verygoodsecurityload
-This is the load tests of the api provided.
+This is the load tests of the api provided in coding ecercise.
 It used K6 to test and is written in Typescript.
 For the functional test see: verygoodsecurity

 # how to install k6